AWS Interconnect - multicloud and Google Cloud Partner Cross-Cloud Interconnect for AWS pricing considerations

 Pattern 1: AWS Interconnect - multicloud + Partner CCI for AWS

-This is the newly GA configuration.
-The AWS side has only a fixed time-based charge with no per-GB data transfer fees, and the Google Cloud side's Partner Cross-Cloud Interconnect for AWS similarly has no data transfer fees (with built-in quadruple redundancy).
+This is the newly introduced configuration that became GA.
+On the AWS side, only a fixed bandwidth hourly charge applies with no per-GB data transfer fees, and Google Cloud's Partner Cross-Cloud Interconnect for AWS similarly incurs no data transfer fees (with 4x redundancy already built in).

 | Bandwidth | AWS Side | Google Cloud Side | Monthly Total |